MATSUSHIMA 松島

-Our CIR Roger has done a stellar job at promoting the area and you can find out more about what's happening in Matsushima on his Facebook page, Visit Matsushima.
+A former CIR named Roger did a stellar job at promoting the area, and you can find out more about what's happening in Matsushima the Facebook page he created, Visit Matsushima.
 To get to Matushima from Sendai, take the Senseki line to Matsushima-Kaigan (松島海岸) station.
 Be careful, there's also a Matsushima Station off the Tohoku line, but it's rather far from the seaside.
 Matsushima is also accessible by ferry, which is highly recommended if it's a nice day.
 There are several that leave from Marine Gate in Shiogama fairly frequently and offer a scenic view around the islands before arriving in Matsushima.
 There are a couple of temples, the most notable being Zuigan-ji Temple.
 This Zen temple was originally founded in 828 by Jikaku Daishi, but was rebuilt by the feudal lord Date Masamune from 1604 onwards.
-It is currently under reconstruction until March 2018, but you can still enter the grounds.
 During autumn when the leaves change colours, there is a festival called Matushima Light Up Illumination.
 It's definitely worth a visit!

 Near Zuigan-ji is Entsu-in, a famous Rinzai Zen Buddhist Temple.
 On one side it has a delicate Zen garden and on the other there's a beautiful Western rose garden.
 The temple was built in mourning and is devoted to Kannon, the Buddhist goddess of mercy.
 Far back into the temple grounds stands the mausoleum.
 The mausoleum's interior is decorated in small Western symbols of crosses, hearts, spades, diamonds, and clubs.
 These symbols were included into the design to signify the Date Clan's voyage to Rome.
 During autumn when the leaves change colours, there is a festival called Matushima Light Up.